quasarframework/quasar/docs/src/pages/style/color-palette.md

 <brand-colors />

 ::: tip TIPS
-* Also check [Theme Builder](/style/theme-builder) for a tool on customizing the brand colors of your website/app.
+Also check [Theme Builder](/style/theme-builder) for a tool on customizing the brand colors of your website/app.
-* `dark` was added in Quasar v1.3.
 :::

 ## Color List